Choosing the Right Roller & Brush for Different Paints and Surfaces

 Introduction to Rollers and Brushes for Painting

 The right tools make any job easier, and painting is no exception.
-When it comes to rollers and brushes,
+With so many roller and brush options, it can feel overwhelming.
+How do you choose?
+It all comes down to the type of paint and the surface you’re covering.

 Factors to Consider When Choosing Rollers and Brushes